CA (Writ) 143/2018

 Due to the failure of the government bodies to take action against the illegal tourism project, EFL filed a Writ action in the Court of Appeal on the 29th of March 2018 (CAW 143/2018).
 This case was supported on the 3rd of July 2018 before Justice Padman Surasena and Justice Arjuna Obeysekara and notice was issued thereafter.
 The judges also granted an interim relief to prevent the Respondents from engaging in any further development activities until the next court date.

-Mr. Viran Corea is to appear for the Petitioners in this case.
+Mr. Viran Corea appears for the Petitioners in this case.

-Notice Returnable will be on the 6th of August 2018.
+Notice Returnable was on the 6th of August 2018.